What is “Summits On The Air” (SOTA)?

 - Guidelines for Activators

 - SOTA Leaflet – worth printing a few for sharing at your club

 What is SOTA in Australia?

 In Australia there is an Association for each call area vk1-vk9.
 However these associations are unincorporated.
 They are informal associations you join virtually if you operate.

 Each Association has an Association Manager, the name of whom is in each ARM.
 Within each region of each association there is a provision for a region manager.

 What Australian call areas are "in SOTA"?

-From October 2014, all Australian call areas have approved summit lists registered with SOTA UK.
+From October 2014, all Australian call areas apart from VK0 (Antarctic) have approved summit lists registered with SOTA UK.